 Tracking Contract Data to Make Better Business Decisions

 Contracts are not just one-dimensional documents.
 Unfortunately, most people view contracts as documents—pieces of paper (physical or metaphorical) with page numbers, content/clauses written on the page, and signed in ink or squiggly line eSignatures.
 But contracts are more than that.
 A contract should be a living, breathing, connected cross-section of data that drives action in and protects your business, not something that weighs you down.
-This is why tracking contract data is incredibly important to your business.
+This is why tracking contract data as part of your contract management is incredibly important to your business.

 But why does this matter?
 The information within your business contracts is vital to defining the relationships you share with your customers, employees, partners, and others—and you need to have an easy way to decipher every single contract you sign and what’s inside.